-For one or more missing teeth, a fixed bridge may replace them.
-It can look, feel and function just like the teeth being replaced.
+For one or more missing teeth, a fixed bridge may be the best choice.
+It can look, feel, and function just like the teeth being replaced.

 WHAT IS A FIXED BRIDGE?

 A fixed bridge replaces a tooth or teeth where one or more teeth have been lost.
-When permanently fixed into place, it will replicate the appearance and feel of the missing teeth.
+When permanently placed, a fixed bridge will match the appearance and feel of the missing teeth.

 WHAT ARE THE BENEFITS OF A FIXED BRIDGE?

-If you are missing one or more teeth, a fixed bridge can be one of the best ways to replace those teeth.
-Because it is permanent, it looks, and functions like normal teeth and has an excellent long term prognosis.
-It will help maintain the natural shape of your face, supporting your lips and cheeks.
+If you’re missing one or more teeth, a fixed bridge can be one of the best ways to replace those teeth.
+Because it’s permanent, it looks and functions like normal teeth, and fixed bridges have an excellent long-term prognosis.
+Plus, a fixed bridge will help maintain the natural shape of your face, supporting your lips and cheeks.

 WHAT ARE THE STEPS REQUIRED TO GET A FIXED BRIDGE?

-You will need to have the teeth next to the space prepared for a crown.
-Then an impression of your teeth will be made for our laboratory to create the prosthesis (bridge).
-At a second appointment the final bridge will be permanently cemented into place.
-Between the two appointments you will have a temporary bridge that looks and feels very similar to the final teeth.
+You’ll have the teeth next to the space prepared for a crown.
+Then an impression of your teeth will be made for our laboratory to use in creating the prosthesis (bridge).
+At a second appointment, the final bridge will be permanently cemented into position.
+Between the two appointments, you’ll have a temporary bridge in place that will look and feel very similar to the final teeth.

 WHAT MATERIALS ARE USED IN MAKING A FIXED BRIDGE?